 Behavioral Health Treatment

-Means professional services and treatment programs, including applied behavior analysis and evidence-based behavior intervention programs, that develop or restore, to the maximum extent practicable, the functioning of an individual with pervasive developmental disorder or autism.
+Professional services and treatment programs, including applied behavior analysis and evidence-based behavior intervention programs that develop or restore, to the maximum extent practicable, the functioning of an individual with pervasive developmental disorder or autism.

-This is the 12-month period during which the Member’s or employer Group’s plan of coverage is effective for purposes of annual benefit accruals and limits, which may be either a calendar year (start date of January 1) or a plan year (start date varies based on employer Group’s contract).
+The 12-month period during which the member’s or employer group’s plan of coverage is effective for purposes of annual benefit accruals and limits, which may be either a calendar year (start date of January 1) or a plan year (start date varies based on employer group’s contract).

-This is the disclosure form that provides details regarding copayments, coinsurance, deductible and out-of-pocket maximum amounts that apply to many covered services.
-The BCM also includes information related to other features of the benefits offered by Sutter Health Plus.
+The disclosure form that provides details regarding copayments, coinsurance, deductible and out-of-pocket maximum amounts that apply to many covered services.
+The BCM also includes information related to additional provisions of the benefits offered by Sutter Health Plus.

-A percent of the cost of a covered service members must pay.
-If a plan includes coinsurance, members will see the percent listed in their Summary of Benefits.
+A percentage of the cost of a covered service members must pay.
+If a plan includes coinsurance, members will see the percent listed in their Healthcare Benefits and Coverage Matrix (BCM).

-A specific dollar amount members pay each time they see a participating provider or receive certain covered services.
+A specific dollar amount members pay each time they see a participating provider or receive certain covered services as described in the Healthcare Benefits and Coverage Matrix (BCM).
 Copayments may vary depending on the covered service.
 For example, doctor visits, emergency room visits and hospital stays have different copayments.

 Covered California, HBEX, Health Benefit Exchange, Health Exchange

-The public health insurance marketplace that helps people find health care coverage.
+The public health insurance marketplace that helps individuals, families, and small businesses shop for and enroll in healthcare coverage.
 In California, this marketplace is Covered California.

-The amount members must pay each year for certain covered services before insurance will pay.
+The amount members must pay in a benefit year for certain covered services before the health plan will pay.
 Once the family deductible is satisfied by any combination of individual member payments, family members continue to pay copayments or coinsurance until the family out-of-pocket maximum (OOPM) is reached.

 A subscriber’s spouse, domestic partner or child who is eligible for enrollment in a health plan.